 |11.||Leica Q Typ 116||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the G5X Mark II offers wifi support, while the X-U Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the G5X Mark II and the X-U Typ 113 are recent models that are part of the current product line-up.
-The G5X Mark II replaced the earlier Canon G5 X, while the X-U Typ 113 does not have a direct predecessor.
+The G5X Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the X-U Typ 113 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the X-U Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G5 X Mark II or the Leica X-U Typ 113 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot G5 X Mark II:

 - More detail: Offers more megapixels (20 vs 16.1MP) with a 11% higher linear resolution.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/30p).

 - Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).